mmzeeman/hedgy/README.md

 export all of the functions named in the return values of the `content_types_provided` and `content_types_accepted` functions.

+The core logic of elli_machine is created with DRAKON, a visual language for specifications from the Russian space program.
+DRAKON is used for capturing requirements and building software that controls spacecraft.

+The rules of DRAKON are optimized to ensure easy understanding by human beings.
+More information: http://drakon-editor.sourceforge.net

 ![Handle Request Diagram](doc/handle_request.png "Handling a request")
 ![Get Flow](doc/get_flow.png "Handling the GET part")